zhexiao/ezhost/docs/server_lists.rst

 Server Lists
 ===============

-This document will show you all the exist configuration of ezhost.
+In here, i will show you all exist server command.

 LAMP Server(Linux + Apache + Mysql + PHP)
 ---------------